North European travel guide

 Fjellveien is a flat walk that goes along the mountainside overlooking Bergen city centre.

-Here are our self-guided walks for Bergen.
+Here are my self-guided walks for Bergen.

 The Vågsbunnen neighbourhood follows the establishment of Bergen hundreds of years ago.
 This was a neighbourhood for foreign and Norwegian merchants and has several interesting historic buildings.